Explore the historical continuity of our people: Aramean Timeline →

 Greeks were largely unfamiliar with the name "Arameans."
 Apart from Posidonius (whom Strabo follows) and the Oriental writer Josephus, the name is rarely mentioned by Greek authors.
 Instead, the Greeks referred to these people as "Syriacs."
 Long before Syriac speakers adopted the name for themselves, it had been in circulation in the Greek-speaking world for nearly a thousand years as a broad, imprecise label applied from the outside.

-Initially, the Greeks used "Syriacs" to describe the subjects of the Assyrian Empire without distinction of nationality.
+Initially, the Greeks used "Syrians" to describe the subjects of the Near East without distinction of nationality.
 The second-century Greek grammarian Aelius Herodianus later described "Syrian" as "the name common to many peoples."
 In its widest sense, the term could refer to anyone living in the vast stretch of land from the Mediterranean coast to Mesopotamia where Aramaic was the common tongue.
 Strabo observed that Syrians typically called themselves Arameans in their own language.

 The second-century BCE Greek historian Posidonius, himself a native of Syria, recorded that "the people we Greeks call Syrians were called by the Syrians themselves Arameans, for the people in Syria are Arameans."
 Over time, the Greeks applied this name specifically to the northwestern Semitic regions, associating it with the predominant nationality in these areas until Σύροι became synonymous with ᾿Αραμαῖοι (Arameans).
 I have explored this argument in greater detail in an article recently published in Hermes, to which I must refer the reader.